 How can I stay safe while trail riding at night?

-If you intend to trail ride at night then its aways far better to go with other people rather than just on your own.
+If you intend to trail ride at night then it’s always far better to go with other people rather than just on your own.
 Horses like the company of other horses, especially in the dark, so being with other horses will make them feel safer.
 Riding with other people is also beneficial to you as well, not only will you have somebody to talk to but the more eyes there are looking out for obstacles and hazards the better.
 If you had a fall then riding with other people means that there’ll be somebody who can get some help if necessary.

-Stay at a walk and only trot if you’re 100% sure the path in front of your is clear.
+Stay at a walk and only trot if you’re 100% sure the path in front of you is clear.
 At a walk you’ll be able to see any low hanging branches or dips in the ground that could cause your horse to stumble.
 Even if you’re riding in the moonlight it can still be difficult to see very far in front of you.

 What equipment do I need to safely ride my horse at night?

 When riding in the dark the two most important things are to be able to see and to be seen regardless of whether you’re riding on the roads or on a trail.
 If you can’t see where you’re going you won’t be able to see any hazards and if people can’t see you then you run the risk of becoming a hazard yourself.